laruzzante/orthophile/README.md

 Install conda or miniconda (https://docs.conda.io/projects/conda/en/latest/user-guide/install/).

-Download the orthogeny git repository.
+Download the orthophile git repository.

-Open a terminal and move into the **orthogeny** folder:
+Open a terminal and move into the **orthophile** folder:
 `cd <your/path/to/orthogeny>`

 Create the specific conda environment: